BADimov21/BADimov21/README.md

 - 👯 My hobbies are coding, web design, video games, game development and learning.
 - 📫 How to reach me:  My School Email - <a href="mailto:BADimov21@codingburgas.bg">BADimov21@codingburgas.bg </a>
 - 😄 Pronouns: He/Him
-- ⚡ Goals: I want to become a professional programmer and web designer.
+- ⚡ Goals: I want to become a professional software engineer.
 - 😀 Status: Well... <br>

 <h3 align="center">For more exciting updates and projects happening on my GitHub, you can follow me to stay tuned and star my repositories to support me and my work.
 Thank you! ❤️</h3>